icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ```
 </details>

-You can also retrieve all the Healthcare Elements belonging to a specific patient that the current Data Owner
+You can also retrieve all the {{ HealthcareElements }} belonging to a specific patient that the current Data Owner
 can access.

 <!-- file://code-samples/how-to/manage-healthcare-elements/index.mts snippet:use by patient method-->